-We spent some time in the Portland area this summer and one day we took a delightful walk on the Washington side of the Columbia river.
+We spent some time in the Portland area a while back and one day we took a delightful walk on the Washington side of the Columbia river.
 The city of Vancouver maintains a wonderful paved path for a couple of miles along the river’s edge and we were out for some exercise.
 Along the way, we were intrigued by a statue of beautiful woman.
 We assumed this statue represented Sacagawea, but, as we admired it, the smartphone in my pocket rang a special alert letting me know that the Field Trip App had some information for me.
 Aha!
 It was an informational card on this statue.

 We were wrong, this wasn’t Sacagawea at all.
 The card that popped up on my screen informed us that this was the Ilchee Moon Girl, daughter of Chinook Chief Concomley and, later, wife of Chief Casinos leader in Vancouver area.
 According to the card, the Ilchee Moon Girl had the power of a Shaman and she paddled her own canoe, the sign of a chief.
 Cool!

 Both Jim and I love history and we would love to stop every time we see a road sign that says, “Historical Marker Ahead,” but we find that is near impossible when you’re traveling in a motorhome towing a car.
 I have the Historical Marker Database app on our smartphones, but I’ve learned that all of that information is now incorporated in the Field Trip app.
 Now, whenever I see the sign “Historical Marker Ahead,” I will also hear that special ring on my phone.
 I pick up my phone and look at the notifications to see the Field Trip icon.
 With one tap of my finger, I am able to read the complete text of the roadside marker and Jim doesn’t even have to take the rig out of cruise control.
 If you are traveling solo, you can set the app to read it to you.
 If your rig has a radio with Bluetooth capability, you can hear it thru your radio’s speakers.